UitsTanVirH/operating-system/README.md

 The file which is loaded in the ram and the processing part starts running it then the whole thing is called a process

-what is the need of proces?
+what is the need of process?
-To run multiple exe files at a time.
+To run multiple files at a time.
+Process gives the exe file a feel that it's a computer on it's own.

 Process is a virtual computer